-Phon Phisai has drawn the interest of Thai TV documentaries before concerning its Naga Fireball Festival which is normally held around October each year at the end of Buddhist Lent.
+Phon Phisai has drawn the interest of Thai TV documentaries before concerning its Naga Fireball Festival.
+The festival is typically held around October each year at the end of Buddhist Lent.
 A mythological serpent (Phaya Naga) living in the depths of the Mekong River is said to shoot fireballs (bang fai) into the night skies to form steps for Lord Buddha to walk down from heaven.

-The festival attracts massive crowds at Phon Phisai each year and is top of my must do list in Thailand.
-Crowds at nearby Nong Khai are even larger and reach hundreds of thousands for the duration of the festival but Phon Phisai is the place to be for your best chance of witnessing the fireball phenomenon.
+The festival attracts massive crowds at Phon Phisai each year and is top of my must-do list in Thailand.
+Crowds at nearby Nong Khai are even bigger and reach hundreds of thousands for the duration of the festival.
+However, Phon Phisai is the place to be for your best chance of witnessing the fireball phenomenon.

-Former Thai TV station ITV ran a documentary in 2002 that made claims the Naga fireballs were a hoax.
-The TV documentary made claims backed up by film that the fireballs were actually AK-47 tracer bullets fired from the other side of the Mekong in Laos.
+In 2002, former Thai TV station ITV ran a documentary that made claims the Naga fireballs were a hoax.
+The TV documentary backed up its allegations with a film showing the fireballs were AK-47 tracer bullets fired from the other side of the Mekong in Laos.

-The Thai nation was furious to the extreme that wreaths were floated on the Mekong River in Nong Khai and substantial financial demands were bandied about toward the damage that ITV had caused to the province.
-Subsequently ITV issued a public apology.
-At the time the now defunct ITV was owned by ITV Public Limited Company which was a part of the Shin Corporation.
+The Thai nation reacted furiously to the documentary, so much so, that locals floated wreaths on the Mekong River in Nong Khai and flexed substantial financial demands toward ITV for the damage the TV programme had caused the province.
+Subsequently, ITV issued a public apology.
+At the time the now-defunct TV broadcaster was owned by ITV Public Limited Company which was a part of the Shin Corporation.

 The market at Phon Phisai stretches along the promenade on the banks of the Mekong River and is a very busy concern.
-If you want fruit and vegetables then bring a big bag because there’s plenty about.
-Meat, fish and its dried variety are in an abundance too, pinch your nose to make your purchase because the dried fish smells like hell.
+If you want fruit and vegetables, then bring a big bag because there’s plenty on display.
+Meat, fish and its dried variety are in abundance too.
+Bring a handkerchief as well, because the smell from the dried fish is overpowering.

-Phon Phisai’s market stocks brand new clothes with designer names whose logos kind of match their peers and second hands if that’s your wear, maybe even third and fourths.
-Dvds, clocks, knives and socks, the market has got the lot but for one noticeable thing, to me at least.
+Phon Phisai market stocks brand label clothes with designer logos, but their mock-up is too easy to spot.
+There’s plenty of second hands if that’s your wear.
+DVDs, clocks, knives and socks, the market has got the lot but for one noticeable thing, to me at least.
 Phon Phisai market lacks a smile.
-In my opinion the Thasadej market in Nong Khai is similar too.
+In my opinion, the Thasadej market in Nong Khai is similar too.
 Perhaps the Mekong River and the shadow of neighbouring Laos have that effect.

-There is one thing at the market which is guaranteed to put a smile on the face of myself and Wonderful Wi.
-Our compulsory visit to one of the markets small fish restaurants and another chance for me to conjure a perfect miang kam.
+There is one thing at the market which is guaranteed to put a smile on the face of Wi and I. That’s our compulsory visit to one of the markets small fish restaurants and another chance for me to conjure a perfect miang kam.

-Miang Kam roughly translates as a wrapped biteful or mouthful and is exactly that.
-The food pictured above are all the ingredients needed to make these lettuce wrapped bundles of fish, noodles, sweet and sour sauces, vegetables and the added bite of chilli peppers if that’s what you like.
-I love them, without the chilli of course.
-As always in Isaan, sticky rice and som tum (spicy salad) is on the table.
-The food in the photo above cost an amazing 150 baht with the bottle of coke extra.
+Miang Kam roughly translates as a wrapped bite or mouthful and is precisely that.
+The food pictured above is all the ingredients needed to make these lettuce-wrapped bundles.
+Here’s the list: fish, noodles, sweet and sour sauces, vegetables and the added bite of chilli peppers if that’s what you like.
+I love them, without the chilli, of course.
+As always in Isaan, sticky rice and som tum (spicy salad) are on the table.
+The food in the photo above cost 150 baht.
+The bottle of coke was extra.